Parabolic Deligne-Lusztig varieties: Eigenspaces and roots of

+If the coset $W\phi$ preserves a $\BQ$-structure on $X_\BR$ (which is the case for cosets associated with finite reductive groups, except for the ``very twisted'' cases $\lexp 2B_2, \lexp 2G_2$ and $\lexp 2F_4$), we have more generally that if $e^{2i\pi k/d}$ is an eigenvalue of $w\phi$, with $k$ prime $d$, the Galois conjugate $e^{2i\pi/d}$ is also an eigenvalue, for a Galois conjugate eigenspace; in these cases we may assume $k=1$.

-Finally note that if $d=1$ then $w=1$ in (ii) and we may lift it to $\bw:=\bpi/\bpi_\bI$ and we still have $\lexp{\bw\phi}\bI=\bI$ and $(\bw\phi)^d=\bpi/\bpi_\bI\phi^d$. \end{theorem} Note that in particular, for the $w$ in (ii) we have $(w\phi)^d=\phi^d$. \begin{proof} Since $W\genby\phi$ is finite, we may find a scalar product on $X_\BR$ (extending to an Hermitian product on $X$) invariant by $W$ and $\phi$.
-The subspace $X'_\BR$ of $X_\BR$ on which $W$ acts non-trivially (the subspace spanned by the root lines of $W$) identifies to the reflection representation of the Coxeter system $(W,S)$ (see for example \cite[chap.
-5, \S 3]{bbk}).
-We will use the root system $\Phi$ on $X'_\BR$ consisting of the vectors of length $1$ for this scalar product along the root lines of $W$, which is thus preserved by $W\genby \phi$.
-The strategy for the proof of (i) will be, rather than change $V$, to choose an order on $\Phi$ such that the corresponding basis makes $C_W(V)$ a standard parabolic subgroup of $W$.
+Recall that by our conventions, even though $\phi$ is a finite order automorphism of $B^+$, in the semi-direct product $B^+\rtimes\genby\phi$ we take $\genby\phi$ of infinite order. \begin{proof}[Proof of Theorem \ref{bonne racine}] Since $W\genby\phi$ is finite, we may find a scalar product on $X_\BR$ (extending to an Hermitian product on $X$) invariant by $W$ and $\phi$.
+The subspace $X'_\BR$ of $X_\BR$ orthogonal to the fixed points of $W$ (the subspace spanned by the root lines of $W$) identifies with the reflection representation of the Coxeter system $(W,S)$ (see for example \cite[Chapitre V \S 3]{bbk}).
+We will use the root system $\Phi$ on $X'_\BR$ consisting of the vectors of norm $1$ (for the scalar product) along the root lines of $W$, which is thus preserved by $W\genby \phi$.
+By \cite[Chapitre V \S 3 Proposition 1]{bbk} the centralizer of any subspace of $X$ is a parabolic subgroup of $W$, hence conjugate to a standard parabolic subgroup, whence (i).